danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

-Hiring, and scoring candidates, is usually framed around criteria or competencies, that we are _explicitly hiring for_, but this is only one of 4 types of of assessment criteria.
+Hiring, and scoring candidates, is usually framed around criteria or competencies, that we are _explicitly hiring for_, but this is only one of 4 categories of of assessment criteria.

-From this, it follows that if there are things we _are_ hiring for, there must therefore be things we _aren't_ hiring for.
+It follows that if there are things we _are_ hiring for, there must therefore be things we _aren't_ hiring for.
 Additionally, if there are things we are _explicitly_ looking for, there may be things we are _implicitly_ looking for.

-We can draw up a truth table of these cases.
+We can draw up a table to explore all of these cases.

 |              | **Looking for**                                              | **Not looking for**                                       |
 | ------------ | ------------------------------------------------------------ | --------------------------------------------------------- |